projections-tech/projections-core/Tutorial.md

 $ git clone https://github.com/projections-tech/projections-core.git
 ```

-If user works in, for example "home" directory, when demo will be cloned into "~/projections-core" directory.
+If user works in, for example, "home" directory, when demo will be cloned into "~/projections-core" directory.
-In order to perform next operations user need`s to change directory into cloned directory:
+In order to perform next operations user have to change directory into cloned directory:

 ```
 $ cd ~/projections-core